TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 An explicit goal of this document is to make new `TriBITS Project Architects`_ (i.e. those who would make the decision to adopt TriBITS for their projects), and new `TriBITS System Developers`_ to help extend and maintain TriBITS.
-As TriBITS matures and its requirements further stabilize, the need for a `TriBITS System Architect`_ will hopefully be diminished.

-So depending on the particular role that a reader falls into, this document may or may not be necessary but instead the `TriBITS Overview`_ or the `<Project>BuildReference`_ documents may be more appropriate.
-Hopefully the above roles and discussion will help the reader select the right document to start with.
+Depending on the particular role that a reader falls into, this document may not be necessary and the `TriBITS Overview`_ or the `<Project>BuildReference`_ documents may be more appropriate.
+Hopefully the above roles and discussion help the reader select the right document to start with.